sitthykun/smile-third-party/README.md

-# smile-thirst-party
+# smile-third-party
-Thirst party application which support for some smile team projects
+Third party application which support for some smile team projects